 And also a small one on the passenger's side.

 The seams are sealed and ready to be coated.

 The last 3 pictures show the completed job.
 I used a brush to put on 2 good coats of Zero Rust.

-Tools used for this process: vice, 2 - 1½ foot pieces of angle iron, a hoe handle and a cheap bead roller from Harbor Freight and of course, a mig welder.
 The hoe handle was used to mold the step-up on the rear pans.
-I also did all of this with 20-gauge sheet metal for the repair since the sub frame connectors will connect the whole car and give it the extra support that it needs.
+I did all of this with 20-gauge sheet metal for the repair since the sbu fram connectors will connect the whole car and give it the support it needs.